-Furthermore, small business and 1-4 family residential real estate loans were used to evaluate the bank's lending performance, as these loan categories represent the bank's core business lines based on lending volume and the bank's stated business strategy.
-Therefore, the loan activity represented by these credit products is deemed indicative of the bank's overall lending performance.
-However, as the bank has a particular emphasis on and higher volume of small business lending, performance based on the small business loan category carried the most significance toward the bank's overall performance conclusions.
-The following table details the performance criteria and the corresponding time periods used in each analysis.
+Furthermore, residential real estate loans and small business loans were used to evaluate the bank's lending performance, as these loan categories are considered the bank's core business lines based on lending volume and the bank's business strategy.
+Therefore, the loan activity represented by these credit products is deemed indicative of overall lending performance.
+As the bank has a particular emphasis on home mortgage lending, performance based on the residential real estate loan category carried the most significance toward the bank's overall performance conclusions.

+The following table details the performance criterion and the corresponding time periods used in each analysis:
-Performance Criterion Time Period

-LTD Ratio June 30, 2016 - September 30, 2020

-Assessment Area Concentration

-Loan Distribution by Borrower's Profile January 1, 2019 - December 31, 2019

-Geographic Distribution of Loans

-Response to Written CRA Complaints May 9, 2016 - December 6, 2020
+Performance Criterion Time Period LTD Ratio December 31, 2020 - December 31, 2024 Assessment Area Concentration Loan Distribution by Borrower's Profile January 1, 2023 - December 31, 2023 Geographic Distribution of Loans Response to Written CRA Complaints December 7, 2020 March 2, 2025 Community Development Activities December 7, 2020 - March 2, 2025